What is AGMA?

 All union officers are artists chosen through elections in which every member in good standing is eligible to vote.

 The Board of Governors, the governing body of AGMA, is responsible for final approval of all contracts, management of union funds, and for protecting all members from unfair or unsafe practices and conditions.
-Any active member in good standing is eligible to run for a seat on the Board.
-Elections for the Board are held biennially and elections of all officers are held every four years.
+Candidates for the Board or National Office must be active members who have worked under an AGMA collective bargaining agreement for an AGMA signatory in the category they seek to represent.
+Governors and Officers serve for a four-year term.
+The election of Governors is held biennially, while the election for National Officers is held every four years.

 AGMA is a National Union, without a system of locals.
 To assure democratic representation, however, AGMA does have a structure of geographical areas for service on the Board of Governors.
 Many areas elect a Local Area Committee and an Area Chairperson.
 Members are encouraged to attend area meetings and other local area functions during the course of the year.
 A member's area is determined by their primary address on record at AGMA unless he or she designates a different area based on their pattern of employment.
 Within each area, the composition of the Board of Governors is based on a formula of members in good standing (paid to date) for each of the following categories: Soloist, Chorister, Dancer, Choreographer, Actor, Stage Manager and Stage Director.